 Michael David Green, MD, MPH, is Professor of Pediatrics, Surgery, and Clinical and Translational Science at the University of Pittsburgh School of Medicine (UPMC).
 He is the Medical Director of Infection Prevention and Antimicrobial Stewardship at UPMC Children’s Hospital of Pittsburgh.
 He also serves as Co-Director, Transplant Infectious Diseases in the Division of Pediatric Infectious Diseases.

-Dr. Green received his Bachelor of Science degree from the University of Illinois-Urbana Champaign and his Doctor of Medicine degree from the University of Illinois in Chicago.
-He also holds a Master of Public Health degree in Infectious Diseases Epidemiology from the University of Pittsburgh.
+Dr. Green received his BS from the University of Illinois-Urbana Champaign and his MD from the University of Illinois in Chicago.
+He also holds an MPH in Infectious Diseases Epidemiology from the University of Pittsburgh.
 He completed a pediatric residency and a fellowship in pediatric infectious diseases at Children’s Hospital of Pittsburgh before joining the faculty at the University of Pittsburgh School of Medicine.

 Throughout his career, Dr. Green’s clinical and research interests have focused on the prevention and treatment of infections in immunocompromised children.
 Dr. Green is a member of the Pediatric Infectious Diseases Society, the Infectious Diseases Society of America, the International Pediatric Transplant Association, and the American Society of Transplantation, where he served as a Councilor-at-Large and Secretary-Treasurer.
 Dr. Green has published more than 160 peer-reviewed articles and has written more than 70 review articles or textbook chapters.
 He serves as an Associate Editor for Pediatric Transplantation, the American Journal of Transplantation, and the Journal of the Pediatric Infectious Diseases Society.
 He was also Co-Editor of the first edition and, more recently, Editor-in-Chief of the 4th edition of the Guidelines for the Prevention and Management of Infectious Complications of Solid Organ Transplantation, published by the American Society of Transplantation.
 He has participated in numerous Consensus Conference and Guideline working groups relating to the field of transplant infectious diseases and is a past Chair of the International Pediatric Transplant Association (IPTA) Infectious Disease Care Committee and the Organ Procurement and Transplantation Network/United Network for Organ Sharing (OPTN/UNOS) Ad Hoc Disease Transmission Advisory Committee.
 An active teacher and clinical researcher, Dr. Green has consistently received grant funding for his work since 1987.